homayounsr/flight-delay/README.md

 # Goals

 1. which airline has the most flights?
-2. which airline has the most delay?
-3. At which day the delay was higher for each airline?
+2. At which day the delay was higher?
-4. At what hour the delay was higher?
+3. At what hour the delay was higher for each airline?
-5. Count delays that are less than 5 min, between 5 and 45 min and more than 45 min
+4. Count delays that are less than 5 min, between 5 and 45 min and more than 45 min

 ## Data
 The detailed data was collected through https://www.kaggle.com/code/fabiendaniel/predicting-flight-delays-tutorial/input.